Nori Muster shares aspects of her life with a Ph.D. candidate at Temple University, investigating therapeutic art and cults. June 19, 2008

 In the offender ward, it was taboo for the children to depict guns, skulls, knives, or anything "Satanic" in their artwork.
 I of course let them draw whatever they wanted.
 It is the nature of teenage boys to be interested in dark subject matter.
 I refused to comply with the staffs' rules and let them know it.
 The kids were completely free to draw whatever came to mind, then we would discuss it.

-Would you explain the art therapy technique and how it can be beneficial?
+Would you explain the therapeutic art technique and how it can be beneficial?

 In my opinion, this is the only way to work with teenagers.
 If they don't respond to drawing, try getting them to write, to write a song or poem, to write some music.
 Each kid may have different talents they want to use.
 In writing my book with the children of cults, my seven contributors were all writers at heart.
 At least one of them intends to write a full length book.